LokiMetaSmith/NASA-COG/docs/DeviceQualification/README.md

 Device under test.
 The device under test must NOT be receiving power from the USB connection.
 Modify (cut up) a USB cable to interupt the +5V to the DUT.

 In addition to a device under test,
-Both typical and corner case loads for the stack supply (Shunt, Nominal load, Open)
+Both typical and corner case loads for the stack supply
+* Shunt
+* Nominal load
+* Open
 AC line auto transformer make:       Model number:       Serial number:
 Device for interupting the AC power.
 (A switched outlet is a start.
-However an AC relay uncer computer control for set drop out duration and phase is even better.
+However an AC relay uncer computer control for set drop out duration and phase is even better.)
 Multimeter for monitoring RAW AC Line Input.
 Multimeter for monitoring AC output of Autotransformer, the input to the OEDCS.
 Multimeter for monitoring +24 power supply at Controler TP20.
 Multimeter for monitoring +12 power supply at Controler TP2.
 Multimeter for monitoring +5 power supply at Controler J3 pin 4.
-Multimeter for monitoring Back Up (Sealed Lead Acid batter) at Controler TP???
+Multimeter for monitoring voltage Back Up (Sealed Lead Acid batter) at Controler TP???
 Possible oscilliscope for capuring sequence of events and the unexpected.
 Possible logic analizer for capuring sequence of events and the unexpected.
-Lab thermomiter to capture ambiant temprature
+Lab thermomiter to capture ambiant temprature.

 ### Setup For Test